paul-ollis/vim-vpe/docs/guide/plugins.rst

 initialisation.
 This will, of course, only be executed the first time it is imported

-If a plug-in is not able to load propely, for example because a required third party Python library is missing, then it can raise the `vpe.Finish` exception to abort loading and provide some details.
+If a plug-in is not able to load properly, for example because a required third party Python library is missing, then it can raise the `vpe.Finish` exception to abort loading and provide some details.
 For example::